eclipse-ee4j/cargotracker/README.md

   Eclipse will do the rest for you.
 Proceed with clean/building the application.
 * After the project is built (which will take a while the very first time as Maven downloads dependencies), simply run it via Payara 5.

+## Getting Started with Open Liberty

+To set up the project with Open Liberty and Maven:

+* Ensure you are running Java SE 8, Java SE 11, or Java SE 17 (IBM Semeru recommended with Open Liberty: https://developer.ibm.com/languages/java/semeru-runtimes/downloads/ -> select from the version dropdown menu.
+* Make sure JAVA_HOME is set.
+* Navigate to the cargotracker directory and develop the application with Liberty Maven Plugin: `mvn -P openliberty liberty:dev`.

+You can safely ignore the shrinkwrap features warning and the AggregateObjectMapping nested foreign key warning, as these don’t affect the application functionality.

+* The application should start without any additional errors and you can view it at http://localhost:8080/cargo-tracker.

+To set up the project with Open Liberty and Eclipse IDE:

+* Ensure that you have either Eclipse version 2022-03 or 2022-06.
+* Follow the instructions in the Github repository to install Liberty Tools for Eclipse. https://github.com/OpenLiberty/liberty-tools-eclipse/blob/main/docs/installation/installation.md
+* Import the Cargo Tracker project via File -> Import -> “Existing Maven Projects” and follow the rest of the steps in the configuration wizard.
+* Find the application on the Liberty dashboard through Liberty Tools.
+* Right click the project name and start the application with parameters (the second start option):
+* Specify the Liberty profile by using ‘-Popenliberty’ and then starting the application by selecting ‘OK’.
+* The application should start without any further issues beside the cosmetic warnings related to DB setup and message endpoint initialization.
+* You can view the app at http://localhost:8080/cargo-tracker.

+NOTE: On Mac OS, if the ‘mvn’ command is not found by Eclipse, users must start Eclipse through a folder by navigating to their Eclipse version (for example, eclipse/jee-2022-06), right-clicking the Eclipse icon, then selecting “Show Package Contents”.
+Then, navigate to Contents -> MacOS and start Eclipse using the executable file found there.
+The Maven path should be resolved.

 ## Exploring the Application

 After the application runs, it will be available at: